 Ok.
 Enough about the pre-trip details.
 I’m just gonna dive right into Barcelona: Day 1.

 Check in was painless at my Airbnb in the Poblenou district.
 After changing out of clothes I’d worn for almost 24 hours, I was finally free to explore Barcelona!!
 My first stop was the Encants Vells flea market, just a 10-minute walk from my apartment.
 If you love the thrill of the hunt for old, eclectic, unusual, random, or garage-sale-esque treasures, I think you’d like this place!
-I bought a tiny, carved stone elephant (my favorite animal!), the perfect present for my sister (but I can’t say what, since I haven’t given it to her yet!), and a few zippers (yes, zippers) to make zipper bracelets.
+I bought a tiny, carved stone elephant (my favorite animal!), the perfect present for my sister, and a few zippers (yes, zippers) to make zipper bracelets.
 Those purchases made it well worth my time.

 Next stop, La Sagrada Familia.
 It was a quick 15-minute walk from the flea market, and it being Barcelona’s hottest attraction, I was itching for an up-close encounter!
 But, no photographs or distance views prepared me for the cathedral’s sheer mass and staggering height once I stood in its shadow and tipped my head all the way back to look up.
 The peculiar magnificence of this centuries-old-yet-still-unfinished structure was alluring!
 I crossed the street to a small park (Placa de Gaudi) just so I could see entire façade.
 (FYI: This park, with its small pond and lush greenery, is also ideal for less touristy, people-filled shots of the cathedral.)